KubaGamingYT/Scripting-in-SF/SF.md

 - We use them after variables.
 You can name the State whatever you want.

-- To change states from one to another we use:
+- To change states from one to another we use
 ```
 goto MainB();
 ```

-- And that's how States look:
+- And that's how States look
 ```
 State MainB() { // you can change the MainB to whatever you want